gedw99/sc-gio/README.md

 The Deck project ( https://github.com/ajstarks/deck)  that allows GUI to be described in sch as way as to support different rendering targets.

 The GIO pluigns ( https://github.com/gioui-plugins/gio-plugins ) that provide the needed OS level GUI integrations.

+## Network Topology

+The system is a quasi decentralised network:

+The NATS Server runs in the LAB.
+When a new message is published to the NATS Server, it processes the message, does any comptation, and updates the GUI.
+The GUI is a consumer of the Messages.

+The Web Server runs on the Public Cloud.
+It Serves the GUI off the Lab Server.
+Its acting only as a cache allowing users to interact with the Lab systems via the GUI and NATS Messages.

+The GUI runs in the users / scientists Browser
+Its publishes a messages to the NATS Server
+Its allows the different parties to interact.

+Other Labs run the same setup, and can publish messages to each others NATS Servers.